celo-org/docs/blog/02-03-2023-basics-of-blockchain/basics-of-blockchain.md

 ---
 title: Blockchain Basics- An Introduction to Web3 Terms and Concepts with Celo
-description: In this article we will be leanring about the basics of the blockchain and the technologies around it such as NFT, DAO, DEFI and also about the Web3 with Celo.
+description: Basics of blockchain and NFTs,DEFI,and Web3 terms with Celo
 authors:
   - name: Ishan Pathak
     title: Community Member, Celo Foundation